alix-tz/escriptorium-documentation/docs/segment.md

 ## Text line segmentation

-Text line segmentation is a mandatory step in eScriptorium in order to transcribe a text: you cannot have a transcription without first having defined the text segment to transcribe.
+Text line segmentation is a mandatory step in eScriptorium in order to transcribe a document: you cannot have a transcription without first defining the text segment to transcribe.

 In eScriptorium, segments are made of two elements: